LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/launch-checklist.rst

 After you implement everything, the following form submission would result in the proper updates to the ``launchStatus`` and ``faultyItems`` list.

 .. figure:: figures/form-fields-ready.png
-   :alt: Image showing the user is submitting a form with Chris as the pilot, Blake as the co-pilot, 890 gallons as the fuel level, and 178 pounds as the cargo weight.
+   :alt: Image showing the user is submitting a form with Chris as the pilot, Blake as the co-pilot, 890 liters as the fuel level, and 178 kilograms as the cargo mass.

-With only 890 gallons of fuel, the status of the launch becomes red and states that the shuttle is not ready.
+With only 890 liters of fuel, the status of the launch becomes red and states that the shuttle is not ready.
 The list has also updated to indicate that that is not enough fuel for the shuttle to launch.

 .. figure:: figures/form-submission-result.png